AnyFetch/developers.anyfetch.com/guides/creating/document-type.md

 Due to their nature, updating a document type is tricky.
 Of course, you can only update document-types you own.

-You can't change the `name` of your document type, or the `esMapping` -- if you really need to change something here, you'll have to either [contact us](contact@anyfetch.com) or `DELETE` your document-type and start over.
+You can't change the `name` of your document type, or the `es_mapping` -- if you really need to change something here, you'll have to either [contact us](contact@anyfetch.com) or `DELETE` your document-type and start over.

 Aside from that, you can update `projections`, `description` and `templates`.